DEVON YURTS Glamping in Style!

 8.

 Guests left the kitchen in a filthy condition (unwashed pots and pans, food waste on the surfaces).
-Please leave the communal kitchen and bathrooms as you would wish to find them!!
+Please leave the communal kitchen, fridge room and bathrooms as you would wish to find them!!

 12.